 Benefits of Adapted Clothing

 This organization does a great service for our soldiers as many of them are hospitalized for very long period of time.
 Instead of wearing a hospital gown that flaps open if you’re moving around, the deserving veterans are able to recover with a little bit of comfort and dignity.

 How Does Sew Much Comfort Survive Financially?

-I really love the concept of this organization as you may not have money to donate, but perhaps you have a sewing machine and are able to donate some of your time.
+I really love the concept of this organization, and you may not have money to donate.
+Perhaps you have a sewing machine and are able to donate some of your time.
 Sometimes it's the little things that we do for someone that count the most.

 © 2014 Pamela Oglesby

 This article includes the causes of strokes and theimmediate treatment for a stroke and all of the stroke risk factors.
 Risk factors for strokes and rehabilitation are also described in detail.

 Adjusting to a prosthesis after a leg amputation takes a lot of hard work.
 Physical therapy is mandatory when learning to walk again.
 This article discusses the necessary accessories necessary.

 Traumatic brain injury is serious and the signs and symptoms are listed.
 Mandatory education is now required for coaches and school athletes.
 Concussions are more common in many rough sports.